ropfuscator/ropfuscator/README.md

 # ROPfuscator [![Build](https://github.com/ropfuscator/ropfuscator/actions/workflows/main.yaml/badge.svg)](https://github.com/ropfuscator/ropfuscator/actions/workflows/main.yaml)
 ![logo](./docs/logo.png)

-ROPfuscator is a fine-grained code obfuscation framework for C/C++ programs using ROP (return-oriented programming).
+ROPfuscator is a fine-grained code obfuscation framework for LLVM-supported languages using ROP (return-oriented programming).
 ROPfuscator obfuscates a program at the assembly code level by transforming regular instructions into ROP chains, thwarting our natural conception of normal control flow.
 It is implemented as an extension to LLVM (10.0.1) x86 backend.